 Higher Education Institution

+Applicants can choose almost any institution in these countries that provides an excellent course in their chosen area.
 It is more important that applicants consider the excellence of the department or research centre they wish to undertake their master's degree in, than the overall international ranking of the institution.
+However, for those applying to European institutions, it must be a public university (not a private institution), unless the private fees are minimal and there is a strong justification for choosing that institution.

 Value